abhijeetnishal/Dev-Docs/cssDoc.md

   }
 ```
 * To understand better go to PasswordPage.jsx file and see useEffect hook and .main-container.

+### Flickering issue:
+- It's mainly due to height so give give height to static component (not getting from server).

 ### justify-content not working:
 * position is set to absolute, remove position and instead use padding or margin.